-Candidates will learn the procedures, research evidence, and nature of using content enhancement routines to support students' understanding of course and unit expectations, concept development and differentiation, and acquisition of facts and vocabulary.
+Candidates will learn the nature of, research evidence for, and procedures for using content enhancement routines to support students' understanding of course and unit expectations, concept development and differentiation, and acquisition of facts and vocabulary.
 Candidates will also develop understanding of the content literacy continuum as a structured approach for providing literacy instruction at increasing levels of intensity according to the needs of individual intermediate and secondary grade students.

-Prerequisite: ED 5252 and one of ED 5245, ED 5246, ED 5247, ED 5248; OR ED 5531 and ED 5533.
+Prerequisite: ED 5252 and one of ED 5245, ED 5246, ED 5247, ED 5248; OR ED 5531 and ED 5533 mathematics will be applied in a fieldwork setting.
+Candidates will gain skill in developing and implementing curriculum based measurement for progress monitoring in reading comprehension, vocabulary, and math.